mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 # Design for Change #

+So far in these blogs I have not mentioned where programming paradigms fit.
+There is a reason that imperative programming versus declarative programming or functional programming vs object oriented programming have not entered the discussion.
+These paradigms are about ways of writing code and not about how to determine what components make up a system or how to structure them.
+However, that's not to say that there are not lessons that can be learned from examining these paradigms and applying some of the techniques used to the larger problems at a system level.
+During this post you will see me draw some parallels.

+## How to design for change? ##

 As with most things in software there's no single, definitive answer to this question.
 However, I think that there are a number of techniques that can be adopted to help identify where to 'cleave' a system into separate components and how to minimise the inertia introduced by the adoption of an abstraction.

-I mentioned earlier that focusing on the model of the static elements of data as a data or object model in issolation can lead to focusing on the wrong abstraction.
+I mentioned earlier that focusing on the model of the static elements of data as a data or object model in isolation can lead to focusing on the wrong abstraction.

 One technique I use to avoid this issue is rather than modeling the static view of the data, model the dynamic flow of the data through the system.
 Think about what events are raised and the actors that raise them?
-What transformations and enrichments have to happen to a piece of data in order for it to result in the required response or the required end state?
+What transformations and enrichment has to happen to a piece of data in order for it to result in the required response or the required end state?

 If you model the message or event flows this tends to lead to what are the major components within the system.
 Thinking